csglab/JAMS/README.md

 JAMS creates models for inferring the effect of CpG methylation on TF binding in vivo.
 It creates quantitative models that connect the strength of the binding signal observed in ChIP-seq to the DNA accessibility of the binding site, regional methylation level, DNA sequence, and base-resolution cytosine methylation.

-JAMS has three main tasks (`DATA`, `GLM`, and `PREDICT`).
-Briefly, `DATA` extracts the information required to build the JAMS model from BAM and BIGWIG files and creates a directory with the files required by `GLM`. `GLM` builds a generalized linear model as described in the Method section of JAMS' [preprint](https://doi.org/10.1101/2021.08.27.457995). `PREDICT` predicts TF or background binding signal specified by a  BED file, it can either predict on the first position of each genomic region or look for the best motif match.
+JAMS has three main tasks (`DATA`, `BUILD`, and `PREDICT`).
+Briefly, `DATA` extracts the information required to build the JAMS model from BAM and BIGWIG files and creates a directory with the files required by `BUILD`. `BUILD` builds a generalized linear model as described in the Method section of JAMS' [preprint](https://doi.org/10.1101/2021.08.27.457995). `PREDICT` predicts TF or background binding signal specified by a  BED file, it can either predict on the first position of each genomic region or look for the best motif match.

 #### **Requirements:**